GypsyShen/react-redux-expressjs-azure-example/README.md

 * [Step 2: generate `.deployment` and `deploy.sh` in root directory](#step-2-generate-deployment-and-deploysh-in-root-directory)
 * [Step 3: configure `deploy.sh` to generate the production build of redux todos app](#step-3-configure-deploysh-to-generate-the-production-build-of-redux-todos-app)

 If you've noticed, we have to manually commit the production build of the redux app to see changes of the todos app in Azure.
 That's very inconvenient.
 The good news is that azure deployment is configurable in scripts.
 This means that we can configure the deployment scripts of azure to automatically generate the production build of the redux app before it's deployed.
 However, it took me a while to figure out the reliable way to do it.

-Some blog posts suggest downloading the `deployment.cmd` file from the azure project configuration portal, configure it, and place it to the root directory.
-Then azure would run the configured `deployment.cmd` file for deployment.
-Some blog posts says from the azure project configuration portal, we can download a zip file containing two files: `.deployment` and `deployment.cmd`, but I wasn't able to download a zip file.
-Instead, I can only download the `deployment.cmd`, and when I configured and added it to the root directory, the script is never executed on azure deployment.

 After some effort, I found out that using Azure Web App Deployment Script Generator [[5]](#5-azure-web-app-deployment-script-generator) works:

 #### Step 1: install Azure Web App Deployment Script Generator